3D segmentation

 If drag-and-drop of the tiff into the GUI does not work correctly, then it’s likely that the shape of the tiff is incorrect.
 If drag-and-drop works (you can see a tiff with multiple planes), then the GUI will automatically run 3D segmentation and display it in the GUI.
 Watch the command line for progress.
 It is recommended to use a GPU to speed up processing.

-In the CLI/notebook, you can specify the channel_axis and/or z_axis parameters to specify the axis (0-based) of the image which corresponds to the image channels and to the z axis.
+In the CLI/notebook, you need to specify the z_axis and the channel_axis parameters to specify the axis (0-based) of the image which corresponds to the image channels and to the z axis.
 For example an image with 2 channels of shape (1024,1024,2,105,1) can be specified with channel_axis=2 and z_axis=3.
-If channel_axis=None cellpose will try to automatically determine the channel axis by choosing the dimension with the minimal size after squeezing.
-If z_axis=None cellpose will automatically select the first non-channel axis of the image to be the Z axis.
-These parameters can be specified using the command line with --channel_axis or --z_axis or as inputs to model.eval for the Cellpose or CellposeModel model.
+These parameters can be specified using the command line with --channel_axis or --z_axis or as inputs to model.eval for the CellposeModel model.

 Volumetric stacks do not always have the same sampling in XY as they do in Z. Therefore you can set an anisotropy parameter in CLI/notebook to allow for differences in sampling, e.g. set to 2.0 if Z is sampled half as dense as X or Y, and then in the algorithm Z is upsampled by 2x.